How to Take Time Off of Work For Your Mental Health

-The effects of Generalized Anxiety Disorder persist for at least several months, for more days than not, and consist of general apprehension or excessive worry focused on multiple everyday events.
+The effects of Generalized Anxiety Disorder persist for at least several months, for more days than not, and comprise general apprehension or excessive worry focused on multiple everyday events.

-These events often center around family, health, finances, and school or work.
+These events often center on family, health, finances, and school or work.

 GAD’s physical symptoms include “muscular tension or motor restlessness, sympathetic autonomic over-activity, subjective experience of nervousness, difficulty maintaining concentration, irritability, or sleep disturbance.”

-If you feel like you are experiencing any of these, then it is past time to take the day off!
+If you feel you are experiencing any of these, it is time to take the day off!